nwtime/ntpwww/content/en/archives/4.2.8-series/ntpdate.md

 <dt><tt>-t _timeout_</tt></dt>

 <dd>Specify the maximum time waiting for a server response as the value _timeout_, in seconds and fraction.
-The value is is rounded to a multiple of 0.2 seconds.
+The value is rounded to a multiple of 0.2 seconds.
 The default is 2 seconds, a value suitable for polling across a LAN.</dd>

 <dt><tt>-u</tt></dt>